Overview

 Exercise in Pregnancy

 There is a separate episode with an overview of exercise during pregnancy.
-This includes general recommendations and safety tips to keep your workouts healthy for both you and your baby.
+This includes general recommendations and safety tips to keep your workouts healthy for you and your baby.
 Plus, a breakdown of the physical changes and common pregnancy symptoms that can affect your workouts.
 I recommend you listen to the episode on Exercise in Pregnancy before diving into this article on yoga.

 Yoga